 There’s a lot that goes into making an espresso, and even having the wrong ground consistency or having an uneven level of grounds in the filter can cause the taste to vary greatly.

-The Top 5 Best Espresso Machines for Every Budget
+The Top 5 Espresso Machines for Every Budget

-Beautifully designed with a stainless steel construction, the EC702 is everything you could want in an at-home espresso machine.
-A machine that looks like it would fit in any coffee shop, the EC702 uses 15-bar pump pressure to push the water through the coffee grounds to provide exceptional flavor.
+Beautifully designed with a stainless steel construction, this is everything you could want in an at-home espresso machine.
+A machine that looks like it would fit in any coffee shop, it uses 15-bar pump pressure to push the water through the coffee grounds to provide exceptional flavor.

 And, while you’re waiting for your espresso to brew, put your cups on the warming tray to ensure they’re warm for optimal flavor.